defeo/cas2oauth2bridge/README.md

 	npm start

-Environment variables `PORT` and `OAUTH_SECRET` can be passed to override the settings in `config.js`.
+An environment variable `PORT` can be passed to override the settings in `config.js`.

-If a `.env` file is present, it is also parsed for environment variables.

-## Run in Docker
+## Run with Docker

-A `Dockerfile` is provided to easily set up the server in a container.
-Build an image with

-	cd cas2oauth2bridge
-	docker build -t c2o2b .

-Then run the container with
+If you use docker, you can run C2O2B in a container.
+Pull the official
+image:

+	docker pull defeo/cas2oauth2bridge

+Create a `config.js` file with your custom settings and bind-mount it in the container:

-	docker run -d -p 38080:38080 c2o2b
+	docker run -d  -p 38080:38080 -v ./config.js:/home/node/config.js defeo/cas2oauth2bridge

-Finally, point your webserver to the bind port (`38080` in the example).
+and you are all set!
+Your OAuth2 server is now ready to accept connections (on port `38080`).